Although Dutch is the Netherlands’ first language, English is also very useful. Discover your options for English classes in the Netherlands.

 Dutch people are – rightly – reputed as skilled English speakers.
 The language learning app Babbel has recently ranked the Netherlands as the country in the world that speaks the best English as a second language.
 That’s right: Jip and Janneke have successfully mastered the language of Shakespeare.
 A possible reason?
 The Netherlands has a long history of international trade, and therefore always needed to be understood by the potential client.

-According to Sandra de Bresser, head of the British School in the Netherlands (BSN) Language Centre, there are many reasons to learn English in the Netherlands.
+There are many reasons to learn English in the Netherlands.
 In such a multicultural country, speaking English can be an asset – for communication, integration, socialization, and business.

 Improve your social life with English lessons